-SAS may hire notetakers for eligible students as an accommodation.
+In rare cases, SAS may hire notetakers for eligible students as an accommodation.
 There may be times when we need faculty help in identifying possible notetakers, in which case, we would kindly request that you make an announcement to the class or recommend specific students for the role.
 If we need your help, we will forward you verbiage for an announcement.

 Whenever possible, please provide course materials in an accessible format.
 The SAS SWAT Team will coordinate the conversion of inaccessible materials for students registered with our office.
 You can check the accessibility of your course materials by consulting the tool Ally, which is installed in your Canvas course site.
 For more information about this tool you can consult the Canvas instructor guidance for using Ally help page or email firstname.lastname@example.org.

 Most common accessibility concepts to keep in mind:

 - Word docs are generally more accessible than a PDF

 - Always use original articles or electronic versions of books instead of taking/scanning a picture of a page